curvefi/scrvusd/README.md

 - Upper bounded by whatever percentage cap the fee splitter has.
 (Controlled by the DAO)
 - Lower bounded by the `minimum_weight` parameter in the rewards handler.
 (Controlled by any `RATE_MANAGER` appointed by the DAO, or the DAO itself)
+- The weight can be adjusted using a `scaling_factor` if necessary.
+(Controlled by any `RATE_MANAGER` appointed by the DAO, or the DAO itself)

 Furthermore, it can be adjusted at any time by any `RATE_MANAGER` by calling the `set_distribution_time` function in the rewards' handler to prevent manipulation (i.e. MEV on the snapshots).